COVID-19 and EMU Learn More >

 Each student is paired with an advisor, and in addition to regular meetings each semester, each student receives continuous feedback regarding strengths and growing edges.

-All faculty are professional counselors, which contributes to an active and engaging conversation about the work of counseling.
+All faculty identify as professional counselors, which contributes to an active and engaging conversation about the work of counseling.

 Ethical Standards in Counseling